-- Ensure that the non-UK contractor is aware that the project requires all in-scope labour to be directly employed under the terms of NAECI.
-Check that the contractor understands its obligations under the NAECI and if necessary use the services of ECIA regional representatives to reinforce this.
-It is a requirement that the hourly pay rates, allowances etc of non-UK labour are fully compliant with NAECI (and this will be transmitted to the workforce in an understandable form), which will ensure parity of terms and conditions of employment.
-The non-UK contractor will also be made aware of the content of the SPA and comply with its contents (including site auditing provisions and payroll audit). - Confirm that the non-UK contractor is aware that in order to access National Joint Council (NJC) procedure they must be in membership of ECIA.
-If they are not already in membership they are required to contact ECIA as soon as possible. - Confirm that the non-UK contractor is aware that if they need extra labour, in addition to those already employed outside of Britain, they must advertise in the UK, as well as in the contractors' home country, and that UK workers who apply are considered in the same way as anyone else. - Confirm that if the non-UK contractor chooses not to employ more workers directly, but needs to source additional temporary labour, that they are made aware of the details of Employment Businesses who are in membership of ECIA.
+- Confirm that the non-UK contractor is aware that in order to access National Joint Council (NJC) procedure they must be in membership of ECIA.
+If they are not already in membership they are required to contact ECIA as soon as possible. - Confirm that the non-UK contractor is aware that if they need extra labour, in addition to those already employed outside of the UK, they must advertise in the UK, as well as in the contractors' home country, and that UK workers who apply are considered in the same way as anyone else. - Confirm that if the non-UK contractor chooses not to employ more workers directly, but needs to source additional temporary labour, that they are made aware of the details of Employment Businesses who are in membership of ECIA.